Ronda Rousey vs. Gina Carano odds, prediction, time: Netflix MVP MMA picks for May 16 fight card by top expert

 Netflix MMA card: Rousey vs. Carano predictions

-One of of Nagel's Rousey vs. Carano picks: He is backing Over 1.5 rounds in Ngannou vs. Lins.
+One of of Nagel's Rousey vs. Carano picks: He is backing Over 1.5 rounds in Ngannou vs. Lins, which is now going off at +200.

 How to make MMA card: Rousey vs. Carano picks